 There are primarily two ways to serve as foster parents: (1) working with the state/county government run foster care agency (in Georgia, this is the Department of Family and Children Services – DFCS) or (2) working with a private, licensed foster care agency.

 DFCS is the state agency mandated by state law to provide child protection services (CPS) and remove children from their homes when necessary.
 Courts are involved in this process.
 DFCS operates a county run program with each county DFCS office operating under the state DFCS policies and direction.
 County DFCS offices operate their own foster care program.
 One can serve with their County DFCS office as a foster parent.

-There are many private agencies who run foster care programs as Licensed Child-Placing Agencies (CPAs).
+There are many private agencies that run foster care programs as Licensed Child-Placing Agencies (CPAs).
 These agencies can serve children and families in need either by partnering with DFCS who makes referrals for children needing foster care or on their own without DFCS by taking children into care directly from birth families in need.
 All private agencies have their own way of running their foster care programs with their own set of policies and procedures and criteria for who can serve as a foster parent with them.

 Many private agencies are faith-based in nature.
 They are mission driven organizations with church affiliations.
 Others are secular based with no faith affiliation or criteria.
 Georgia Agape has faith requirements as criteria for who can serve with us in our foster care program.